zyabo/iEarthDataset/README.md

 # iEarthDataset
-Geoscience datasets come from a variety of sources, and this project aims to collect and organize datasets for different topics to facilitate scientific research.
+Earth science datasets come from a variety of sources.
+This project aims to collect and organize datasets for different topics to facilitate scientific research.